-- 1. In all cases, when determining the appropriate and proportionate sanction, the following factors will be taken into account when applicable: - a.
+- a.
 Seriousness of violation: location and extent of touching; duration of conduct; single or repeated acts; multiple policy violations in connection with the incident; verbal or physical intimidation; use of authority to abuse trust or confidence; presence of weapons; use of force or violence; physical injury; menace; duress; deliberately causing or taking advantage of a person's incapacitation; and recording, photographing, transmitting, viewing, or distributing intimate or sexual images without consent. - b.
 Intent or motivation behind violation: no intent to cause harm; passive role in violation; pressured or induced by others to participate in the violation; planned or predatory conduct; hate or bias based on the Complainant's membership or perceived membership in a protected group as defined in PACAOS Section 104.90 of the Policy on Student Conduct and Discipline. - c.
-Whether the conduct is aggravated, as defined in the SVSH Policy and referenced in the Guidelines. - d.
+Whether the conduct is aggravated, as defined in the SVSH Policy. - d.
 Response following violation: voluntarily acknowledged wrongdoing at early stage of the process; failure to follow no contact order; attempt to influence witnesses; obstructed or disrupted the process. - e.
 Disciplinary history: unrelated prior violations; related prior violations. - f.
 Impact on others: input from the Complainant; protection or safety of the Complainant or the community.